Cascade Mountains, Oregon –1868

 The pressure of his rifle against her eased.
 His strength was fading.

-She could build sled from branches and cheat the reaper as well—if this man let her.
+The snow would help.
+She could build a sled from fir branches and cheat the reaper as well—if this man let her.

 “Lay down your weapon and we can help each other.
 Together we’re stronger.”